pnp/blog/content/weekly-agenda/24-03-11/index.md

 Get involved by joining a call!
 We host a variety of [community calls](https://aka.ms/community/calls) each week, where we demo solutions, announce new features and where you can connect with like-minded people.
 These calls are for everyone to join, simply download the recurrent invite and get involved.
 Want to demo what you have created? - absolutely welcome.
 [Voluteer for a demo spot](https://aka.ms/community/request/demo).

+{{< notice important>}}
+As US moved already to Daylight Savings Time on 10th of March, timings of the calls can be a bit off within your calendar, depending on your country and Daylight Savings Time model.
+For example for Europe, we are back to normal timings starting from 30th of March when Europe moves to Daylight Savings time.

+If you download the recurrent invites of the meetings, those are automatically correctly aligned in your calendar.
+Sorry for the inconvience this might cause.
+{{< /notice >}}

 This is the agenda for the upcoming week:

 ---